PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 **Compete on content depth, not breadth**

 Trying to go head to head with much larger competitors on content output is a losing game, so focus on quality instead.
 You are not Cloudflare (yet).
 1 great article >>> 25 mediocre ones.
 Quality is more important than hitting an arbitrary content schedule - and makes the writing process a lot more enjoyable.
-Our balance is approx. ⅓ SEO articles, ⅓ tutorials, ⅓ anything goes.
+In terms of types of content, we write approx. ⅓ SEO articles, ⅓ tutorials, ⅓ anything goes.

 High quality pieces perform better in the long run, especially SEO ones.
 Treat your SEO portfolio like a VC treats their investments - invest time updating your best SEO pieces, don’t just write something and forget about it.